In-depth behavior workshop on brain-behavior relationships and signs/symptoms of brain injury.

 All materials are provided for this course including PPT handouts, activity sheets, and resources.

-This virtual training has been split into FOUR Wednesday’s and each day is a 90-minute segment.
-You will need to attend ALL FOUR DAYS of training to get a spot for this course.
+This virtual training has been split into TWO consecutive days (Friday & Saturday) and each day is 3.5 hours with a 30-minute break 90 minutes into each session.
+You will need to attend BOTH DAYS of training to get a spot for this course.

 Dates: Friday, November 13, 2020, & Saturday, November 14, 2020

 Times: Friday: 4:00 – 7:30 pm & Saturday: 8:30 am – 12:00 noon AZ Time